 Mark Courtice, theatre critic, ReviewsGate

-“You are breaking open some walls, my dear!
+“You are breaking open some walls!
 Respect!
 Pipilotti Rist comes to me.
 Bright colours, close-ups!”

 Mieke Renders, director of Trans Europe Halles Network, Sweden

 “Even though it is a time-synchronous performance, it is a different beast than live performance in a full sense of the word.
 The entire project is very timely, and it offers a take on this whole situation that is sorely missing from the public discourse, at least here in the US.”